Winter pressures in our trust

 Life-threatening emergencies

-If you have a life-threatening emergency, our Emergency Departments are open 24 hours a day at Musgrove Park and Yeovil Hospitals.
+If you have a life-threatening emergency, our emergency departments are open 24 hours a day at Musgrove Park and Yeovil Hospitals.

 Non life-threatening emergencies

-If you have an urgent medical problem that isn’t a serious or life-threatening emergency and aren’t sure what to do, contact 111 f online at 111.nhs.uk or call 111 – they will provide immediate medical advice and direct you to the best care for your needs.
+If you have an urgent medical problem that isn’t a serious or life-threatening emergency and aren’t sure what to do, contact 111 Online at 111.nhs.uk or call 111 – they will provide immediate medical advice and direct you to the best care for your needs.
 This can include signposting to an urgent treatment centre or emergency department if appropriate, booking you an out of hours appointments at dedicated GP practices in your area, or giving reassurance by speaking to a healthcare professional.

 Urgent but non life-threatening conditions